-The Public Gallery is a 2m x 3.5m street-facing gallery, featuring art that explores issues of social justice and anti-oppression.
-We believe that art should be accessible — created and enjoyed by everybody, — and inspire change.
-The gallery can be viewed anytime from Lansdowne Ave. at Seaforth in Toronto.
+The Public Gallery is a 2m x 3.5m street-facing window gallery, featuring art by both emerging and established artists that explores issues of social justice and transformative liberation.
+We believe that are can and should be accessible—created and enjoyed by everybody—and inspire change.

 58 Lansdowne Ave.